alysachan830/alysa-chan-portfolio/content/flash-ticketing.md

 **Ticketing platform**

-- Show all events in different categories, with different types, zone seating, event dates of tickets.
+- Show all events in different categories, with different types, zone seating, event dates of tickets
-- Add, edit or delete items in shopping cart and my favourite list.
+- Add, edit or delete items in shopping cart and my favourite list
-- Form validation in order form with Vee-validate.
+- Form validation in order form with Vee-validate
-- Apply coupon with coupon code.
+- Apply coupon with coupon code
-- Add an order to server after user finishes his purchase.
+- Add an order to server after user finishes his purchase

 **Admin dashboard**

-- Login and logout feature with token-based authentication.
+- Login and logout feature with token-based authentication
-- Add, edit or delete events, orders and coupons.
+- Add, edit or delete events, orders and coupons

 **Deployment**

-- Automatic deployment on Vercel with a GitHub branch.
+- Automatic deployment on Vercel with a GitHub branch

 </section>